AlexMercedCoder/tutorialblog/content/blog/2024/2024-12-2025-guide-architecting-an-iceberg-lakehouse.md

    Service-level agreements (SLAs) dictate the performance, availability, and recovery time objectives your architecture must support.

 6. **What tools are accessing my data, and which of those are non-negotiables?**
-   Understanding the tools your teams rely on—especially non-negotiable ones—ensures that the ecosystem around your Iceberg lakehouse remains compatible and functional.
+   Understanding the tools your teams rely on: especially non-negotiable ones, ensures that the ecosystem around your Iceberg lakehouse remains compatible and functional.

 7. **What are my regulatory barriers?**
    Compliance with industry regulations or organizational policies must be factored into your architecture to avoid potential risks.